Key takeaways

 - Assign and affix a unique, scannable barcode to each bin and a unique SKU to each product or bundle.

-- Implement warehouse management system (WMS) software with barcode scanning hardware, such as Android mobile devices.
+- Implement a WMS with barcode scanning hardware, such as Android mobile devices.

 - During order picking, the WMS retrieves the stored information and guides the picker to the correct location.